dalvizu/sr-devops-fuji/README.md

 on anchor (`a`) tags.
 Ignore everything else.
 In addition we only care about pages on the `pingidentity.com` domain and no other assets.

+`pingidentity.com` uses react to render, so we'll need to use Webdriver to end up with usable html. `App.java` contains an example of how you can use this - the exercise is more intended to evaluate how to crawl from one page to another, not HTML processing.

+Note that `pingidentity.com` contains links to zip files and pdfs - don't visit these to try to get links, we only care about html.

 You have enough to get started with gradle:

 ```